The High Chaparral: Syndication

-The series has appeared on CBN, Family Channel, Hallmark Channel, INSP, and as of August 28, 2017, on Heroes & Icons.
+The series has appeared on CBN, Family Channel, Hallmark Channel, INSP, and as of October 2025, on WEST.

 Home media

 On May 20, 2010 the first worldwide release of season one on DVD occurred in Germany (Kinowelt, now Studiocanal), with the original soundtrack in English and an optional soundtrack dubbed into German.
 Season two was released on December 9, 2010.
 Season three was released June 9, 2011.
 The final season was released on February 16, 2012.

 On disc one, episode one starts with some scenes shown on German TV that were not in the original, thus dubbed German instead of English for a few minutes.